 Myth 3: A Firewall and Anti-Virus Software Will Keep Hackers Out

 There’s no doubt that a firewall and Anti-Virus software are crucial in protecting networks from unauthorised external access.
 However, these technological defences cannot solely be relied upon to protect an organisation’s assets.
-Hackers are continually looking for vulnerabilities to exploit, whether this is with applications or people.
+Hackers are continually looking for vulnerabilities to exploit, whether this is with applications or with people.
 If they can successfully manipulate an employee to gain access to a network, they can bypass all network security measures rendering them useless.

 Similarly, if they are able to find a vulnerability within an application, they can exploit this to gain access to a system.
 Manufacturers will regularly release software updates to patch any bugs within their software but unless organisations are continually applying these patches, they are at risk of being hacked.